JBS USA

 JBS USA is based in Greeley, Colorado.
-Its competitors include Cargill, Smithfield Foods, and Tyson Foods.
+Its competitors include Hormel Foods, Cargill, Smithfield Foods, National Beef, and Tyson Foods.

 History

 Swift & Company

-JBS USA's operations can be traced back to 1855, when 16-year-old Gustavus Franklin Swift founded a butchering operation in Eastham, Massachusetts.
+Swift & Company operations can be traced back to 1855, when 16-year-old Gustavus Franklin Swift founded a butchering operation in Eastham, Massachusetts.
 Its early origins on Cape Cod led later to locations in Brighton (in Massachusetts), and Albany, and Buffalo, New York.
 In 1875, Swift and Company was incorporated in Chicago.
 Swift and Armour and Company acquired a two-thirds controlling interest in the Fort Worth Stockyards in 1902.
 That same year, an antitrust lawsuit was filed against Swift for conspiring with other companies to control the meatpacking industry.
 The companies attempted to merge to avoid the suit, leading to the 1905 Supreme Court case of Swift & Co. v.
 United States.

 By the 1920s Swift and Company operated their largest and most modern meat processing plant in South St Paul, Minnesota.
 The purpose of this plant was to slaughter and process cattle, hogs, and sheep.
 These animals were procured by the company buyers at the adjacent St. Paul Union Stockyards.
 The live animals were driven across overhead ramps to the killing floors.
-Swift processed fresh, smoked, table-ready, canned meats, such as PREM, and baby foods, along with soap, lard, shortening, adhesives, chemicals, pharmaceuticals, fertilizers, hides and animal feeds.
+Swift processed fresh, smoked, table-ready, canned meats, such as Prem, and baby foods, along with soap, lard, shortening, adhesives, chemicals, pharmaceuticals, fertilizers, hides and animal feeds.
+Operations were discontinued at the South St. Paul Plant effective November 29, 1969.